benedict-96/Cemracs2023/paper/src/results.md

 ## Why does regular attention fail?

-We can see in m[fig:Validation3d]m(@latex) that the standard transformer fails very clearly to predict the time evolution of the system correctly.
-This reason behind this could be that it is not sufficiently restrictive, i.e. the three columns making the output of the transformer (see m[eq:StandardTransformerOutput]m(@latex)) are not necessarily linearly independent; a property that the volume-preserving transformer has by construction.
+We can see in M[fig:Validation3d]m(@latex) that the standard transformer fails very clearly to predict the time evolution of the system correctly.
+This reason behind this could be that it is not sufficiently restrictive, i.e. the three columns making the output of the transformer (see M[eq:StandardTransformerOutput]m(@latex)) are not necessarily linearly independent; a property that the volume-preserving transformer has by construction.
 We further see that there "trajectory 1" and "trajectory 4" seem to merge at some point.
 This is not a property of the physical system and seems to be mitigated if we use volume-preserving architectures.

 ## A note on parameter-dependent equations